Super-resolution Field-Resolved Stimulated Raman Microscopy

 The same laser provides optical pulses with ultrashort duration to directly access and detect the field oscillations of the emitted Raman molecular response.
 This novel detection metrology allows for simultaneous and broadband detection of the entire molecular fingerprint and beyond with high dynamic range and sensitivity down to quantum shot noise.

 Most importantly, due to the near-field imaging in this scheme, super-resolution, chemically sensitive images can be constructed without the need for labeling molecules or using structured light.
-The advanced near-infrared femtosecond source in combination with the novel field detection technology will enable acquiring the complete fingerprint of complex biological molecules non-invasively with a spatial resolution and sensitivity exceeding that of any previously demonstrated method, for the first time.

 Conclusion

-The next generation of laser-driven biological microscopy requires a dramatic leap in sensitivity, dynamic range, spatial resolution, and non-invasiveness.
-This proposal represents a coherent, achievable approach to fulfilling this need, opening up new horizons for fundamental studies in science to see beyond the visible.
+The next generation of laser-driven biological microscopy requires a dramatic leap in sensitivity, dynamic range, spatial resolution, and non-invasiveness; this proposal represents a coherent, achievable approach to fulfilling this need, opening up new horizons for fundamental studies in science to see beyond the visible.

 Financiële details & Tijdlijn